 - Combine all your Big Mac Sauce ingredients in a bowl and stir until smooth.
 The consistency should be that of a thick dressing.
 Omit the sweetener for Whole30, and omit the paprika and mustard for AIP (or use the alternative ingredients listed in the notes section).

-- Toss together your lettuce, remaining pickles, ground beef, and onions.
+- Toss together your lettuce, remaining pickles, ground beef, onions, and optional toppings.

 - Drizzle with your Big Mac Sauce.